davisssamuel/1brc/README.md

 # Sequential Solution

 Reading in a file, splitting lines, and calculating data is not incredibly complicated.
-However, I knew reading in the 14 GB measurements file would take awhile especially sequentially.
-However, I created a sequential solution so I could compare benchmarks between it and the parallel solution.
+The hard part is making it fast.
+I knew reading the 14 GB measurements file sequentially or line-by-line would be slow.
+Nevertheless, I created a sequential solution so I could compare benchmarks between it and the parallel solution.

 # Parallel Solution

-I knew I would be bottlenecked by reading in a file sequentially, line-by-line; I can only calculate the data as fast as I can get it from the operating system.
-My idea was to split the file into chunks, sending each chunk to 1 of n routines to be parsed.
+Because I can only calculate data as fast as I can get it from the operating system, my idea was to split the file into chunks, sending each chunk to 1 of n routines to be parsed.

 ## July 2024